ClonyPDF home

 1. Step 1 — Upload Drop in a clear, front-facing photo taken on a plain background.
 JPEG, PNG or WebP all work.

 2. Step 2 — Crop The maker cuts your image to the exact 45×55 mm ratio and centres your face automatically.
+The crop guide explains how the ratio and head-height band work together.

 3. Step 3 — Background Any busy or coloured backdrop is replaced with the clean white DIP requires.